What Makes A Good Idea?

 If you have an idea but you’re not sure if it’s good enough to make money, take simple steps to validate your idea.

-Set up a landing page or website to send people too.
-Carrd or a WordPress website on SiteGround is perfect for this.
-Carrd is free but if you want your own domain name (which looks more professional) there’s a fee of $9/month.
+Set up a landing page or website to send people to.
+Carrd or a WordPress website on Cloudways is perfect for this.
+Carrd is free but if you want your own domain name, which looks more professional, it costs $9/month.

 MailerLite is a great option for simple landing pages.
 The software’s main function is as an email marketing tool so you can combine email marketing and a landing page in one.
 You can also use MailChimp.
 If you want to build incredibly beautiful landing pages, try Elementor.